-These wall mount Bard AC units are pretty reliable, however, even they fail from time to time.
-The best course of action is to have a maintenance plan, a backup plan and the number of the best HVAC contractor that can be found.
+These wall-mount Bard AC units are pretty reliable, however, even they fail from time to time.
+The best course of action is to have a maintenance plan, a backup plan, and the number of the best HVAC contractor that can be found.

 It was a hot day, it was a cold day.
-The tube transmitter was running, the solid state (HD-1) transmitter was off the air.
+The tube transmitter was running, the solid-state (HD-1) transmitter was off the air.
 The books show that the company has deep pockets, but the accountant has short arms.
 And so it goes.
-In a sordid, yet familiar tale of leaping three quarters of the way across a river, the builders of this transmitter site seemed to think of everything except the cooling requirements for a 35 KW FM transmitter.
+In a sordid, yet familiar tale of leaping three-quarters of the way across a river, the builders of this transmitter site seemed to think of everything except the cooling requirements for a 35 KW FM transmitter.

 Instead of installing real commercial AC units, someone decided that 34,000 BTU window units were the way to go.
-At one time, there were eight of those units, all single phase 240 volts sucking down gobs of power and freezing up when the outside temperature dropped below 40°F. This was always a problem, but became more so when we took over the maintenance of this site.
-When there was a full time engineer, his time, apparently, could be wasted running back and forth turning the window units on or off in the winter as required.
+At one time, there were eight of those units, all single phase 240 volts sucking down gobs of power and freezing up when the outside temperature dropped below 40°F. This was always a problem but became more so when we took over the maintenance of this site.
+When there was a full-time engineer, his time, apparently, could be wasted running back and forth turning the window units on or off in the winter as required.
 Now that a contract company is doing the work, it becomes cost prohibitive to require such things.

 Therefore, the time had come to make a change.
 To that end, six of the 34,000 BTU window units were removed from the building.
-Two of the existing holes in the wall where used to create an emergency cooling system, consisting of a 4,292 CFM fan and a couple of shutters.
+Two of the existing holes in the wall were used to create an emergency cooling system, consisting of a 4,292 CFM fan and a couple of shutters.
 Two other holes were used for the new air conditioners and two holes were blocked up.
 The remaining two window units were left in place in the combiner room, which is a separate cooling zone.

-The new AC’s are five ton wall mount Bard units.
+The new ACs are five-ton wall-mount Bard units.
 These are three phase and should be more than enough to keep the transmitters cool.
 Here is how I arrived at that conclusion:

 The entire building load when the main transmitter is running at full power, without the transmitter room air conditioning, is 60 KW.

-All of the building loads except the transmitters go through a single phase panel.
+All of the building loads except the transmitters go through a single-phase panel.